-The article offers a single, overarching method for reopening safely.
+The Bain & Company article offers an overarching method for reopening safely.
 First, it says, companies should return their workers to sites in waves.
-Then they need to retreat and retrench as conditions in the community, among suppliers and at worksites change.
+Then they need to retreat and retrench as conditions in the community, among suppliers, and at worksites change.

 And then they need to repeat that process, continually.